-With thousands of British pounds in prizes, over 1,200 images of aging were submitted to the global online photography community Photocrowd, and two sets of winners were chosen – one by Photocrowd members themselves and the other by an expert panel including the Photocrowd co-founder Liam Bailey and Julia Twigg, a professor of social policy in the UK.
+With thousands of British pounds in prizes, over 1,200 images of aging were submitted to the global online photography community Photocrowd.
+Two sets of winners were chosen.
+One by Photocrowd members themselves and the other by an expert panel.
+Included in that panel was co-founder Liam Bailey and Julia Twigg, a professor of social policy in the UK.

 The stunning images honored by both the online community and the experts carry energies guaranteed to make you ponder everything from inner beauty to mortality, while one winning photo epitomizes the courage required to face the aging process with grace.